 Should you upgrade to the Garmin Instinct 2?

-As of publication, you can get the original Instinct or Instinct Solar at a significant discount, but the base model just isn't worth buying in 2022, and the Solar model doesn't have much going for it aside from the excellent battery life.
+You can get the original Instinct or Instinct Solar at a significant discount, but the base model just isn't worth buying in 2022, and the Solar model doesn't have much beyond the still-excellent battery life to recommend it.
 If you're buying a new rugged watch to last you through years of epic outdoor adventures, you should indulge yourself with the latest Garmin software and a slightly better display.

 Say you own the Garmin Instinct Solar already?
 You can still make a strong case for an upgrade, though the Instinct 2 Solar isn't exactly affordable.
 You'll get a respectable battery upgrade paired with new tools that'll make wearing it for weeks at a time more productive.
 But if you can't afford an upgrade at the moment, the Instinct Solar isn't obsolete yet, even if the standard Instinct is.